Local-global divisibility on algebraic tori: Introduction

 \begin{theorem} Let $p$ be an odd prime. \begin{itemize} \item[(a)] Let $k$ be a number field and let $T$ be a torus defined over $k$.
-If $T$ has dimension less than $p-1$, then the local-global divisibility by any power $p^n$ holds for $T(k)$. \item[(b)] For each $r\geq p-1$ there exists a torus defined over $\Q$ of dimension $r$ and a finite extension $L/\Q$ such that the local-global divisibility by $p^n$ does not hold for $T(L)$ for any $n \geq 2$. \end{itemize} \end{theorem} Nevertheless, under certain condition on the base field $k$, e.g.\ by adding a primitive $p^n$--th root of unity to $k$, we can say something more when $p-1 \leq \dim(T)<3(p-1)$.
-Let $k(T[p^n])$ be the field obtained by adding the coordinates of the $p^n$--torsion points of $T$ to $k$, in Section \ref{sec:dim2} we prove the following.
+If $T$ has dimension less than $p-1$, then the local-global divisibility by $p^n$ holds for $T(k)$, for every $n\geq 1$. \item[(b)] For \ja{every $n \geq 2$ and for every} $r\geq p-1$ there exists a torus defined over $k = \Q(\z_p)$ of dimension $r$ and a finite extension $L/k$ such that the local-global divisibility by $p^n$ does not hold for $T(L)$. \end{itemize} \end{theorem} Nevertheless, under certain conditions on the base field $k$, \ja{satisfied e.g.\ by} adjoining a primitive $p^n$--th root of unity to $k$, we can say something more when $p-1 \leq \dim(T)<3(p-1)$.
+Let $k(T[p^n])$ be the field obtained by adjoining the coordinates of the $p^n$--torsion points of $T$ to $k$.
+In Section \ref{sec:dim2} we prove the following.